yanjunzan/N_tabacum_Genome_paper/README.md

-This is the analsysi script folder for "The Nicotiana tabacum genome and GeneBank genomics unveil key features of polyploidization, genetic diversity and regulation of morphological, metabolic and disease traits" Paper
+This is the analysis script for "The Nicotiana tabacum genome and GeneBank genomics unveil key features of polyploidization, genetic diversity and regulation of morphological, metabolic and disease traits" Paper.

 For details please contact:
 Yanjun Zan (zanyanjun@caas.cn)